saasbook/Berkeley-Student-Food-Collective/README.md

 - How to update the banner image on the discovery page: Go into app/assets/images and add the image file.
 Rename it to discovery_image.jpeg

+## Workflow
+### First time setup tagging system workflow
+1. Login as admin
+2. Use the New Tag Category form to create any new tag categories you need (must have at least one in the system in order to create a new product tag)
+3. Use the New Producer Tag form to create all the new producer tags you need (i.e Women Owned, LGBTQ+)
+4. Use the New Product Tag form to create all the new product tags you need (i.e Vegan, Halal)
+5. Use the New Vendor form to create all the new vendors (see steps below to associate tags)
+6. Use the New Product form to create all the new vendors (see steps below to associate tags)

+### Update the images and descriptions on the pages nested in each drop down in the navigation bar, follow the following steps:
+1. Login as an admin
+2. Click on the green plus sign
+3. Click on “Update Landing Pages”
+4. New vs. Edit:
+  a.
+If you would like to update all of them and not reuse any of the current descriptions/pictures, then start filling out the form and click “Create Landing” once you are done b.If you would like to have all the fields populate with what you inputted last, then don’t fill out the form and click on “Edit Previous”.
+This will show you all the details you add last.
+We advise you use this if you are updating only some of the pages not all of them.
+This way you won’t have to rewrite everything

+ ### Adding a New Vendor with Tags
+1.Complete the name field
+2. Complete the link to picture field (must start with https://) a.The link should look something like this => https://cdn1-www.dogtime.com/assets/uploads/2011/03/puppy-development.jpg
+3. Complete the Address and Story fields
+4. Links to social media are optional (must start with https://)
+5. For tags:
+  a.Use the drop down as reference for which tags you have already added
+    i.
+If you don’t see the tag you want in the drop down, then you must use the “New Producer Tag” form to add a new tag before completing the New Vendor form
+  b.
+Once you see the tags you need, type them in the Tagslist field exactly how you see them in the drop down
+6. Click submit

+### Adding a New Product with Tags
+1. Select the vendor name associated with this product
+2. Complete the name field
+3. Complete the link to picture field (must start with https://)
+a.
+The link should look something like this => https://cdn1-www.dogtime.com/assets/uploads/2011/03/puppy-development.jpg
+4. Complete the Description fields
+5. For tags:
+a.
+Use the drop down as reference for which tags you have already added
+i.
+If you don’t see the tag you want in the drop down, then you must use the “New Product Tag” form to add a new tag before completing the New Product form
+b.
+Once you see the tags you need, type them in the Tagslist field exactly how you see them in the drop down
+6. Click submit